 Norwegian Air Force

-The Air Force was organised in three flights (one each of fighters, bombers and reconnaissance aircraft) with a total of 76 aircraft and 940 men, and was intended to play a ground-support role.
+The Air Force was organized in three flights (one each of fighters, bombers and reconnaissance aircraft) with a total of 76 aircraft and 940 men, and was intended to play a ground-support role.

 Norwegian NavyOn 8 April 1940, the day before the German invasion, 5,200 officers and men were serving in the Navy and its Air Service.
 Despite the fact that the bulk of the vessels of the Norwegian Navy were obsolete, they gave a good account of themselves, during the hostilities with Germany.
 Indeed, during the fighting most of them were put out of action or sunk.